 Chin augmentation requires a small operation that places a highly engineered and contoured silastic implant along the bone of the lower jaw and chin.

 Dr. Frankel uses a small incision underneath the chin for access and there is no need for any hardware or drains.

 There is minimal bruising but there is some pain and discomfort associated with this procedure.

-The implant is inert and very safe and should last a lifetime.
+The implant is safe and will remain stationary within the chin, lasting a lifetime.